Thursday,26 December 2024

 Prudent liquidity management

 In a highly competitive banking sector, Canadia Bank has distinguished itself through prudent liquidity management.
 Sia, whose experience at Malaysia’s Public Bank, known for its business and operational efficiency, has instilled a disciplined approach and implemented a strategy prioritising capital strength and stability over rapid expansion.
-With a loan-to-deposit ratio (LDR) of around 75-80%, Canadia maintains a strong buffer that enables it to sustain a high liquidity position even in volatile market conditions.
+With a loan-to-deposit ratio (LDR) of around 75% to 80%, Canadia maintains a strong buffer that enables it to sustain a high liquidity position even in volatile market conditions.

 While the industry as a whole sees increasing trends of investment in bonds, Canadia has chosen to invest its excess funds in the interbank market, prioritising flexibility and risk reduction.
 “Our disciplined liquidity management allows us to support our clients and ensure resilience amid any economic headwinds,” Sia explained.
 This conservative approach aligns with recent industry challenges, as Cambodia’s credit growth has slowed from annual rates of over 30% to around 17% in 2023, and single digit in 2024, according to data from the National Bank of Cambodia.